ben-dh3/broken_blog_application/challenges/04_test_driving_route_with_database.md

 _This section connects together what you've learned working with databases with what you've learned building web applications._

+## Video Intro and Demonstration

+[You can view a video version of the below content here.](https://www.youtube.com/watch?v=xBz6_cRfr78&t=2591s).
+Otherwise, read on below.

 ## Intro

 So far you've mostly designed routes that return static data.
 A realistic web